Shoreline, Washington Therapists

 An Overview of Mental Health in Shoreline, Washington

-The thriving city of Shoreline is the northwesternmost within Washington state’s King County.
-Its population has seen distinct growth over the course of the last two decades, with figures increasing to about 56,189 according to the United States Census survey conducted for 2017.
+The thriving city of Shoreline is the northwesternmost within Washington State’s King County.
+Its population has seen distinct growth over the last two decades, with figures increasing to about 56,189 according to the United States Census survey conducted in 2017.
 This reflects an increase of about 3,000 persons compared to the 2000 survey’s measure of 53,025.

 Shoreline’s residents tend to enjoy education and income levels that outpace those found throughout the rest of the country.
 Fewer people there live without access to health insurance (8.6% versus 10.2% nationwide), and the percentage of those living in poverty (about 9%) falls below the national average (just over 12%).
-In spite of these favorable circumstances, however, many people living in Shoreline are in need of mental health assistance.
+Despite these favorable circumstances, however, many people living in Shoreline need mental health assistance.